vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Userinfo

-**Important:** This functionality is currently being rolled out in all environments.
-The documentation is being updated, but is not yet complete.

 Vipps offers the possibility for merchants to ask for the users profile information as part of the payment flow.
 If the enduser has not already consented to sharing information from Vipps to the merchant the user will be asked for such consent before completing the payment flow.
 Once the payment flow is completed the merchant can get the profile information from our Userinfo endpoint.

 The [`GET:/userinfo/{sub}`](https://vippsas.github.io/vipps-login-api/#/Vipps%20Log%20In%20API/userinfo) endpoint is shared by eCom and [Vipps login](https://github.com/vippsas/vipps-login-api) and the merchant needs to have activated Vipps login to use this feature.
 You can find more information on how to activate Vipps login[here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login).